ArthurChiao/arthurchiao.github.io/_posts/2019-06-17-cilium-code-cilium-operator.md

 // UpdateKey refreshes the record that this node is using this key -> id mapping.
-// When reliablyMissing is set it will also recreate missing master or slave keys. func (k *kvstoreBackend) UpdateKey(ctx context.Context, id idpool.ID, key allocator.AllocatorKey, reliablyMissing bool) error {
+// When reliablyMissing is set it will also recreate missing master or slave keys. func (k *kvstoreBackend) UpdateKey(ctx , id idpool.ID, key allocator.AllocatorKey, reliablyMissing bool) error {
     var (
         err        error
         recreated  bool